Main Menu

 If you’d like help finding and booking your adventure – we’re here to help you every step of the way.
 Even if you haven’t quite decided on what you want to do, and where you want to go, we can guide you through the process.
 From finding an event and ships that’s right for you, to contacting a vessel, or finding out more about funding options.

-Email the Sail On Board support team on office@sailtraininginternational.org, or give us a call on +44 (0)23 9258 6367.
+Email the Sail Training International support team on office@sailtraininginternational.org, or give us a call on +44 (0)23 9258 6367.
 We’ll happily answer all your questions, and try to solve any problems you might be experiencing.